dorkodu/.github/profile/README.md

 # dorkodu

-we are the gamification company. our mission is to liberate the human with meaningful technology. we want to build the utopian heaven commonwealth on earth, for everyone.
+we are the gamification company.<br>
+our mission is to liberate the human with meaningful technology.<br>
+we want to build the utopian heaven commonwealth on earth, for everyone.

 ### our work